 We know that one of the most plaguing problems in urban schools is high teacher turnover.
 Teacher attrition destabilizes schools and prevents students from learning.
 That’s why we equip our graduates with comprehensive training, four years of classroom experience and three years of coaching and guidance.
 Our teachers have the skills and support to weather challenges.
-More than 78 percent of our first-year teachers are still teaching three years later.
+Seventy percent of our first-year teachers are still teaching three years later.

-Urban Teachers accepts about 30 percent of applicants.
+Urban Teachers accepts about 38 percent of applicants.
 We send only the best teachers into urban classrooms.

-Eighty-six percent of participants agree or strongly agree that Urban Teachers provides them with the tools and skills to use student achievement data to improve student learning.
+Eighty-four percent of participants agree or strongly agree that Urban Teachers provides them with the tools and skills to use student achievement data to improve student learning.

-A whopping 90 percent of our program participants say that Urban Teachers gave them the knowledge and skills to be effective in the classroom.
+More than 90 percent of our program participants say that Urban Teachers gave them the knowledge and skills to be effective in the classroom.

-And 93 percent of host teachers believe their Urban Teachers resident is on track to be a highly effective teacher in the coming year.
+And 87 percent of host teachers believe their Urban Teachers resident is on track to be a highly effective teacher in the coming year.